 You can try to propagate pads that have naturally fallen off but you will have more success cutting leaves from the plant as chances are they will be healthier.

 Make the cut *Make sure to wear gloves for this part!

 We like to use tweezers to pull off a pad from the mother plant.
 You can also use shears and scissors to remove the pads.
 Make sure your tools are clean to avoid passing on any bad bacteria to your cutting.
-To increase your chances of a successful propagation we recommend cutting off several pads and propagating them at the same time.
+To increase your chances of success, we recommend cutting off several pads and going through the process with each of them at the same time.

 Place your cuttings in potting mix

 After a few days, grab a spare pot and fill it with fresh high-quality potting mix.
 Use a cactus/succulent specific potting mix as this will include ingredients such as perlite which helps with drainage and aeration.
-This is key for Bunny Ears Cacti as they are sensitive to leaf and root rot caused by soggy soil.
+This is key as they are sensitive to leaf and root rot caused by soggy soil.